Members: 514 Discussions: 1063 Files: 2

-See the Research Section poster to learn more about the section.
+See the Research Caucus poster to learn more about the caucus.
 For additional information, contact the current Membership Committee Chair.

 Public Resources and Programs

-The Research Section gives out awards for posters and papers at the MLA annual meeting as well as papers published in JMLA.
+The Research Caucus gives out awards for posters and papers at the MLA annual meeting as well as papers published in JMLA.
 Both awards are open to all MLA members.

-The Research Section structured abstract format is used by JMLA and others.
+The Research Caucus structured abstract format is used by JMLA and others.

 Hypothesis (ISSN 1093-5665) is the official journal of the Research Caucus of MLA.
 The journal is open access and is indexed in the CINAHL (Cumulative Index to Nursing and Allied Health Literature) database.

 Hypothesis is published online twice per calendar year: Spring/Summer and Fall/Winter.
 Hypothesis, however, accepts submissions year round.
 Learn more about our submission categories and contact the Co-Editors, if you have any questions or concerns.